 They go one step further and only invest their clients’ money in companies that demonstrably add value to society.
 This can be social or ecological.
 In addition to a promise of return, investors thus also receive an account of the impacts achieved by the invested money.

 Impact funds are a popular form of investment for impact investments.
 Here, investors leave the money with the fund manager for a certain period of time.
 The fund manager then invests it in various assets.
-Unlike conventional funds, however, the investment options are limited to beneficial investments, ideally in developing countries and emerging economies.
+Unlike conventional funds, however, the investment options are limited to beneficial investments, ideally in economically disadvantaged countries of the global south.

-This is often a challenge for fund managers because developing countries and emerging economies in most casesare subject to higher risks.
-Since the funds invest in different countries or industries, they can spread, and thus minimise, their risk accordingly.
+This is often a challenge for fund managers because these countries in most cases are subject to higher risks.
+However, since the funds invest in different countries or industries, they can spread, and thus minimise, their risk accordingly.
 The impact funds promoted by KfW Development Bank often have a risk capital buffer that absorbs potential initial losses.
 For example, if a fund’s risk capital buffer is 10%, investors will not bear losses until this threshold is exceeded.
-KfW assumes such first loss tranches on behalf of the German Federal Government and the EU.
-KfW is one of the largest investors in first loss tranches worldwide
+KfW assumes such first loss tranches on behalf of the German Federal Government and the EU, and is one of the largest investors in first loss tranches worldwide.

 The range of areas and industries covered by impact investments is very diverse.
 Below are some examples:

 Extreme weather events are increasing as a result of climate change.
-Developing countries and emerging economies are particularly affected.
+Countries in the global south are particularly affected.
 Floods, storms and droughts are causing damage and endangering livelihoods.

-An investment strategy launched by KfW on behalf of the German government is creating and improving climate risk insurance for households and businesses in several developing countries.
-As of December 2023, more than 77 million poor and vulnerable people are covered against climate risks; this figure is expected to rise to between 90 and 140 million by 2025.
+An investment strategy launched by KfW on behalf of the German government is creating and improving climate risk insurance for households and businesses in several economically disadvantaged countries.
+At the end of 2024, more than 79 million poor and vulnerable people were covered against climate risks.
 The InsuResilience Investment Fund, for example, invests in companies that offer and provide insurance, as well as service providers that provide necessary data or information.
 Via the use of parametric products, an insured person does not have to furnish detailed evidence of a loss after a disaster.
 Instead, objective external weather data is used to trigger payments – without a loss assessment.
 This way, customers receive their money promptly and without much administrative effort.

 In order to turn a good idea into a successful start-up, you need equity, venture or risk capital.
 Especially in Africa, the market for this is still in its infancy.
 The total financing gap for small and medium-sized companies in Africa – start-ups included – is estimated at over USD 300 billion.
 Investors are often only willing to invest in established companies.
 Start-ups and young companies often fall by the wayside.
-KfW’s participation on behalf of the German Federal Government in Partech Africa Fund I, a venture capital fund active in Africa, has gone some way towards closing this gap.
-Launched in 2017, the fund has raised nearly EUR 125 million in funding from public and private investors, providing venture capital to over 18 companies in nine different African countries.
-The fund’s clients include successful technology companies that make a valuable contribution to the digitalisation process in their countries.
+KfW’s participation on behalf of the German Federal Government in Partech Africa Fund I and II, two venture capital funds active in Africa, addressed this gap.
+Founded in 2017 and 2023 respectively, the funds have raised a total of over EUR 405 million in funding from public and private investors and have so far provided 24 companies in nine different African countries with venture capital.
+The funds' clients include successful technology companies that make a valuable contribution to the digitalisation process and economic development in their countries.

-TCX is an initiative supported by KfW on behalf of the German government to hedge exchange rate risks.
-TCX provides hedging instruments to hedge borrowers against exchange rate risks.
-TCX does not compete with commercial banks and only hedges transactions and maturities for which there are no commercial alternatives yet.
-In 2023 alone, TCX hedged a volume of approximately US-Dollar 2.3 billion in loans in developing and emerging countries against exchange rate risks.
+TCX is an initiative supported by KfW on behalf of the German government that enables local currency loans by hedging interest rate and exchange rate risks.
+It provides hedging instruments to protect borrowers against precisely these exchange rate risks.
+TCX does not compete with commercial banks and only hedges currency transactions and maturities for which there are no commercial alternatives yet.
+In 2024 alone, TCX hedged a volume of approximately US-Dollar 2.8 billion in loans in developing and emerging countries against exchange rate risks.

 Looking at the societal demand and, above all, the capital requirements for impact investments, the end of the line is far from in sight.
 There is still a high demand for such investments.
 Unlike in Switzerland, German private investors cannot currently invest in impact funds.
 Institutional investors such as insurance companies and pension funds are allowed to do so, however.
 Fund managers, insurance companies and institutional investors are already working on expanding their range of products.
 The positive experiences from previous impact fund investments help to establish impact investments more and more.